dortania/OpenCore-Install-Guide/config-HEDT/broadwell-e.md

 **Quirks**:

-Settings relating to the kernel, for us we'll be enabling `AppleCpuPmCfgLock`, `AppleXcpmCfgLock`, `AppleXcpmExtraMsrs`, `DisableIOMapper`,  `PanicNoKextDump`, `PowerTimeoutKernelPanic` and `XhciPortLimit`.
+Settings relating to the kernel, for us we'll be enabling `AppleCpuPmCfgLock`, `AppleXcpmCfgLock`, `DisableIOMapper`,  `PanicNoKextDump`, `PowerTimeoutKernelPanic` and `XhciPortLimit`.
 Everything else should be left as default

 * **AppleCpuPmCfgLock**: YES
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
 * **AppleXcpmCfgLock**: YES
    * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM. **Please verify you can disable CFG-Lock, most systems won't boot with it on so requiring use of this quirk**
 * **AppleXcpmExtraMsrs**: YES
    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and many Xeons.
-Needs to be enabled for `Emulate` to work correctly
+Required for Broadwell-E and lower
 * **AppleXcpmForceBoost**: NO
    * Forces maximum multiplier, only recommended to enable on scientific or media calculation machines that are constantly under load.
 Main Xeons benifit from this
 * **CustomSMBIOSGuid**: NO